 - Have an active Azure subscription to use with Import/Export service.

-- Have adequate number of disks of Supported types.
+- Have an adequate number of disks of supported types.

 - Have a FedEx/DHL account.
 If you want to use a carrier other than FedEx/DHL, contact Azure Data Box Operations team at